kushdua/plagarismDetector/README.md

 The synonym file has lines each containing one group of synonyms.
 For example a line saying "run sprint jog" means these words should be treated as equal.

-The input files should be declared plagiarized based on the number of N-tuples in file1 that appear in file2, where the tuples are compared by accounting for synonyms as described above.
-For example, the text "go for a run" has two 3-tuples, ["go for a", "for a run"] both of which appear in the text "go for a jog".
+The input file1 should be declared plagiarized based on the number of N-tuples in file1 that appear in file2 (in other words we are looking for tuples in file1 that matches a source (file2) against which we are checking the percentage of plagarism in file1), where the tuples are compared by accounting for synonyms as described above.
+For example, the text "go for a run" (file1) has two 3-tuples, ["go for a", "for a run"] both of which appear in the text "go for a jog" (file2).

 The output of the program should be the percent of tuples in file1 which appear in file2.
 So for the above example, the output would be one line saying "100%".
-In another example, for texts "go for a run" and "went for a jog" and N=3 we would output "50%" because only one 3-tuple in the first text appears in the second one.
+In another example, for texts "go for a run" and "went for a jog" and N=3 we would output "50%" because only one tuple in the first text appears in the second one.

 ----------------
 Design Decisions